 If your business operates through the use of a building, then it is important to take into consideration operations and maintenance planning.
 These plans outline the needs, costs, procedures, and actions required to maintain a facility and its internal systems over time.
-Having these plans in place ensures that your place of business will be able to function efficiently and support your business operations over the long-term.
+Having these plans in place ensures that your place of business will be able to function efficiently and support your business operations over the long term.
 It also guarantees that you comply with applicable government regulations.
 In this article, we will take a look at what these plans consist of and why they are so important.
-In addition, we will also discuss steps that you can take to develop a well-crafted operations and maintenance plan.
-And finally, we will explain how technical writers can help you write these plans.
+In addition, we will also discuss steps that you can take to develop well-crafted operations and maintenance planning.
+And finally, we will explain how technical writers can help can assist you with operations and maintenance planning.

 The Requirements of Operations and Maintenance Plans

 Operations and maintenance planning primarily concentrates on the operating systems of a building.
 This includes maintenance procedures for any kind of infrastructure, details about the requirements for a facility’s systems to function, and general information about a facility.
 These plans answer the why, who, what, where, and how of the process of implementing operations and maintenance procedures.
 By focusing on these factors, you can accomplish multiple objectives for your business.